-An information and resource center containing information about all project partners and documentation of ...circle through New York will be housed in the Aye Simon Reading Room at the Guggenheim for the duration of the project.
+An information and resource center containing information about all project partners and documentation of ...circle through New York was housed in the Aye Simon Reading Room at the Guggenheim for the duration of the project.

-The Guggenheim Museum is sending a museum artwork around . . . circle through New York
+The Guggenheim Museum sent a museum artwork around . . . circle through New York.

 St. Philip's Church